Renaissance (French political party)

 Renaissance (RE) is a political party in France that is typically described as liberal and centrist or centre-right.
 The party was originally known as En Marche !
 (EM) (Note: /fr/ In French, exclamation marks are preceded by a space.
-English-language media typically omit the space.) and later La République En Marche !
-(LREM, LaREM or REM), before adopting its current name in September 2022.
+English-language media typically omit the space.) and later La République En Marche !, LREM, LaREM or REM), before adopting its current name in September 2022.
 RE is the leading force of the centrist Ensemble coalition, coalesced around Emmanuel Macron's original presidential majority.

 The party was established on 6 April 2016 by Macron, a former Minister of the Economy, Industry and Digital Affairs, who was later elected president in the 2017 presidential election with 66.1% of the second-round vote.
 Subsequently, the party ran candidates in the 2017 legislative election, including dissidents from the Socialist Party (PS) and the Republicans (LR), as well as minor parties, winning an absolute majority in the National Assembly.
-Macron was re-elected in the 2022 presidential election, but the party lost its absolute majority in the 2022 legislative election.
+Macron was re-elected in the 2022 presidential election, but the party lost its absolute majority in the 2022 legislative election, and subsequently its relative majority too after the snap elections called by Macron two years later.
+Following these, the party has formed multiple minority governments with LR.

 Macron conceived RE as a progressive movement, uniting both left and right.
 RE supports pro-Europeanism and globalization and wants to "modernise and moralise" French politics.
 The party has accepted members from other political parties at a higher rate than other parties in France, and does not impose any fees on members who want to join.
 The party has been a founding member of Renew Europe, the political group of the European Parliament representing liberals and centrists, since June 2019.